Defensive Driving Courses in New York

-Successful completion of an approved course will get you a 10% reduction for three years from the base rate of your current liability, no fault, and collision premiums; this could mean hundreds of dollars in savings for some drivers.
+Successful completion of an approved course will get you a 10% reduction for three years from the base rate of your current liability, no-fault, and collision premiums; this could mean hundreds of dollars in savings for some drivers.
 "The accident prevention course (also) gives you a 4 point credit as you accumulate points to 11 points and license suspension," writes NY attorney Joe Cifarelli on his website.
 "Contrary to what some may think, the course does not erase the 4 points or any convictions from your record."
-In other words, you will save the money and give yourself more wiggle room on the points--sounds like a no-brainer.
+In other words, you will save the money and give yourself more wiggle room on the points, should you need them -- sounds like a no-brainer.

 For the price of a few rolls of sushi, you can save enough to dine on fugu at Morimoto.
 If you take those kinds of risks, you could probably do with the four-point credit, too.
 Be safe, enjoy the road, and don't let your policy lapse.